 A week ago I went to visit Gogo Teresa’s garden which the Phakamisa ministry helped her to start.
 I not only saw her garden but seven others which she had trained and helped other woman to start.
 The gardens were not just a hobby for the gardeners but they were actually their only hope for food in their forsaken part of this land.
 The Gogo’s lived in informal settlements and townships.
 Most of them cared for up to eleven grandchildren or other children that have been orphaned in the community.
 Many of the children that they love, feed, bath, and care for have AIDS and would die if not for the Gogo’s guardianship.

-Teresa’s garden was the last one way saw that day and it was the biggest garden, not because of her work alone, but because she had invited others in the community to plant there as well.
+her work alone, but because she had invited others in the community to plant there as well.
 The garden became a community undertaking providing not only food but the soil for relationships to be planted, rooted, and grown.
 In many ways the garden provided new life.
 The simple Gogo played God and was literally the hands and feet of the creator as she planted new life in the soil that was given to her, while at the same time planting hope and happiness in the children and other Gogos that she continually helps.

 In Gogo Teresa’s vision and in her mission I was able to see with my own eyes and even taste with my own taste buds the picture the Psalmist painted in Psalm 148.
 I did not know that day as I entered the informal area made of sticks, a few bricks, and lots of rubbish that I was in fact stepping into the Garden of Eden recreated by the heart of God and the hands of the Gogo Teresa.